 You can also contact your MEP by email.
 Their addresses are available in the mail widget above.

-Some people sometimes propose to send generic form emails to all MEPs (and even to those who do not vote on the related subject).
-We believe that such emails are counterproductive.
-MEPs and their assistants know how to use a spam filter as well as you and those emails end up in spam folders quickly.
+We prefer this approach than sending generic form emails to all MEPs.
+They know how to use a spam filter as well as you and those emails end up in spam folders quickly.
 Generic form emails give the impression that you do not want to take the time to get interested in the matter and do not reflect the number of people involved in it (a single person can send several messages).
 Worse, such emails increase the risk that MEPs do not read the personalized emails on the same dossier and finally hurting your cause.

 The best solution is to send personalized emails based on your own approach and your knowledge of the matter (Remember: you are not expected to be an expert, only a concerned citizen) and, if possible, according to the positions of the MEPs political group.